Caring for Refugees and Immigrants as a Focus on the Family

 In response, the church has intervened to serve Jesus among the least of these, time and time again.
 Christians understand that in God’s eyes, we are “neither Jew nor Greek,” and everyone—including refugees and immigrants—should be treated with dignity and respect.

 Support of refugee resettlement and family immigration is one immediate way of following Jesus and focusing on our call to support families.
 Our own daughter has taught us much about what it means to be on one hand a resident alien of this earth, and on the other hand, a citizen of heaven.

 You see, when we see each other as family members, and not as stereotypes, we truly learn to act as children of God.

-Professor Russell Jeung recently published his spiritual memoir, At Home in Exile: Finding Jesus Among My Ancestors and Refugee Neighbors (Zondervan 2016) which shares what his family’s stories of migration and exile have taught him about faith and justice.
+Russell Jeung is Asian American Studies Professor at San Francisco State University.
+He is the author of a spiritual memoir, At Home in Exile: Finding Jesus Among My Ancestors and Refugee Neighbors (Zondervan 2016) which shares what his family’s stories of migration and exile have taught him about faith and justice.